Tabla: Indian origins

-The origin of tabla is traced back to an indigenous ancient civilization.
-The stone sculpture carvings in Bhaja Caves depict a woman playing a pair of drums, which some have claimed as evidence for the ancient origin of the tabla in India.
+According to one theory, the origin of the tabla is traced to an ancient indigenous civilization.
+The stone carvings in the Bhaja Caves depict a woman playing a pair of drums, which have been cited as evidence of the tabla's ancient origin in India.
 A different version of this theory states that the tabla acquired a new Arabic name during the Islamic rule, having evolved from ancient Indian puśkara drums.
-The evidence of the hand-held puśkara is found in many temple carvings, such as at the 6th and 7th century Muktesvara and Bhuvaneswara temples in India.
-These arts show drummers who are sitting, with two or three separate small drums, with their palm and fingers in a position as if they are playing those drums.
+Evidence of the hand-held puśkara appears in many temple carvings, such as at the 6th- and 7th-century Muktesvara and Bhuvaneswara temples in India.
+These carvings show seated drummers, with two or three separate small drums, with their palm and fingers positioned as if they are playing those drums.
 However, it is not apparent in any of these ancient carvings that those drums were made of the same material and skin, or played the same music, as the modern tabla.

-The textual evidence for similar material and methods of construction as tabla comes from Sanskrit texts.
+Sanskrit texts provide textual evidence of instruments of similar material and construction methods as the tabla.
 The earliest discussion of tabla-like musical instrument building methods is found in the Hindu text Natyashastra.
 This text also includes descriptions of paste-patches (syahi) such as those found on a tabla.
 The Natyashastra also discusses how to play these drums.
-The South Indian text Silappatikaram, likely composed in the early centuries of the 1st millennium CE, describes thirty types of drums along with many stringed and other instruments.
+The South Indian text Silappatikaram, likely composed in the early centuries of the 1st millennium CE, describes thirty types of drums along with many other instruments.
 These are, however, called pushkara; the name tabla appears in later periods.